Skip to content

 Visit Multiplier

-The best EOR providers for hiring in Italy in 2026 are RemoFirst (starting at $199/mo), Multiplier (starting at $400/mo), and Deel (starting at $599/mo), based on our 10-category rating system covering 8 providers.
+The best EOR providers for hiring in Italy in 2026 are RemoFirst (starting at $199/mo), Remote (starting at $699/mo), and Multiplier (starting at $400/mo), scored on The Borderless Standard, our 10-pillar framework, across 8 providers.

 Italy has over 900 national collective agreements covering different industries.
 Your EOR needs to know which one applies to your hire before they write the contract.